 - The Open-Ended Question: “Are you running into any of those same headaches on your end?”

-This approach shows you’re paying attention to their interests, not just spamming a list.
-It completely changes the dynamic from a cold interruption to a relevant, helpful touchpoint.
+This approach shows you are paying attention to their interests, not spamming a list.
+It changes the dynamic from a cold interruption to a relevant touchpoint.

-If you’re serious about this, using a dedicated social selling platform can help you organize and scale these efforts without losing that personal touch.
+If you are serious about this, using a dedicated social selling platform can help you organize and scale these efforts without losing that personal touch.

-The goal is to build a repeatable process that turns passive “likers” into active prospects.
-By using their own engagement as the reason you’re reaching out, you create a connection that feels authentic and immediately relevant, which massively boosts your chances of getting a reply.
+Build a repeatable process that turns passive “likers” into active prospects.
+By using their own engagement as the reason you are reaching out, you create a connection that feels authentic and immediately relevant.

 Frequently Asked Questions About X Likes